guillaumeboehm/wal-telegram/README.md

 # If you want to use a 16-colors palette of yours.
 ~/.wal-telegram/wal-telegram --palette '/path/to/palette.sh'

-# If you want to use a single color background based on you palette.
+# If you want to use a single color background based on your palette.
 ~/.wal-telegram/wal-telegram --wal --tiled
 # or
 ~/.wal-telegram/wal-telegram --palette '/path/to/palette.sh' --tiled